glacials/twos.dev/src/cold/apple.md

 devices.
 In app, I use the “Today” view which shows reminders ready to be addressed.

-As one use case, my spouse and I share a family reminders list.
+As one use case, Summer and I share a family reminders list.
 On that list, a reminder to take out the trash pops every trash day when I arrive home.
 It’s assigned to me, but if she happens to do it before I get home she can check it off; it then won't pop for me.